Briken Calja

-Briken Calja (born 19 February 1990, Elbasan) is an Albanian weightlifter, Olympian, and European Champion competing in the 69 kg category until 2018 and 73 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
+Briken Calja (born 19 February 1990, Shtërmen) is an Albanian weightlifter, Olympian, and European Champion competing in the 69 kg category until 2018 and 73 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
 He won the silver medal in the men's 73 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 Career

 Calja competed for Albania at the 2012 Summer Olympics, where he finished 9th in his weight class after lifting a total weight of 320 kg.
 In 2013 Calja was suspended for two years for using androsterone.

 He competed at the 2016 Summer Olympics in 69kg division where he finished in 5th place after lifting 326 kg.
 In 2018 Calja became European champion in the 2018 European Weightlifting Championships in Bucharest.